 Every mom has faced this dilemma when her 3 year old won’t poop on potty.
 We just want to know what to do in this situation.
 Do we back off?
 Go back to pull-ups?
 And at its worst, we question our potty training and even parenting skills.

 In other words, we’re at our wit’s end with potty training.

-Because just when you thought your 3 year old should get it by now—especially since she pees in the potty—pooping brought its own set of challenges.
+Because just when you thought your 3 year old should get it by now—especially since he pees in the potty—pooping brought its own set of challenges.

-What to do when your 3 year old won’t poop on potty
+What to do when your 3 year old won’t poop on the potty

 I can certainly understand.
 I had potty-trained my 3 year old over a weekend, and miraculously, it worked.
 Barring the occasional accident here and there, we were able to ditch diapers for good.

 Except… those accidents?
 Over time, they became less about peeing accidents and more from pooping.
-He sure knew when to use the potty to pee, but seemed to still have the same accidents when it came to poop.
+He sure knew when to use the potty to pee, but still had the same accidents when it came to poop.